vijayrajpanchall/matic-docs/docs/develop/ethereum-polygon/matic-js/zkevm/erc20.md

 ### deposit

-`deposit` method can be used to deposit the required amount from root token to child token.
+`deposit` method can be used to deposit the required amount from root chain to the child chain.
+We recommend users to store the transaction hash in order to be able to call `depositClaim` using that `txHash`.

 ```js
 const erc20Token = zkEvmClient.erc20(<root token address>, true); // root token